apache/solr-operator/docs/solr-cloud/README.md

 # Issue the scale command
 kubectl scale --replicas=5 solrcloud/example
 ```

+For more information on SolrCloud scaling, refer to the [autoscaling page](autoscaling.md).

 After issuing the scale command, start hitting the "Refresh" button in the Admin UI.
 You will see how the new Solr nodes are added.